nbkm8y5/mpslifestyle.com/Product Backlog.md

 	Programming:

+		CAROUSEL BACKGROUND IMAGE WITH TRANSPARENT SVG ON FOREGROUND CAROUSEL, SYNCED RECOMMENDED TO DO CALLBACK TO DO UNCHANGE AND A FEW OTHER THINGS.
     	ALL TEAM MEMBERS LIKE JB.
     	What are we going to write in brand.html?????
+    	CONTENT!!!!
     	Tablet and mobile responsive site.
 WE ABSOLUTELY HAVE TO GO THIS ROUTE Create database in Go Daddy web host.
     	Database PHP code for comment log.